whisthq/technical-interviews/logging-dashboard/README.md

 7. **Bonus features** If you've finished Features 1-6, feel free to get creative and think about features that would be useful to a user, like log bookmarking, summary statistics of errors (i.e. across all the logs, which errors are most common?), summary statistics of time series (what is the median of the time series? correlations between number of errors and median network latency?), etc. or anything else that comes to mind.
 Impress us by thinking outside the box!

 We strongly encourage you to think of a clean UI that can convey all of the above information in a **single paged dashboard (no multiple tabs or multiple pages!)**.
+For best results, we also strongly recommend using a design/prototyping tool to figure out how you want your dashboard to look before you actually start coding (e.g. Figma, Adobe Illustrator), if you're familiar with such tools.

 ### How You Will Be Assessed

+The most important criteria we are looking for is a **production-grade** product that shows maturity in both UX design and code design.
+That is to say--if this were a live product and I were a user seeing what you built for the first time, would I think that this looks more like a trustworthy, well-developed product or a school project?
+If I were a software engineer looking at your code base for the first time, would I easily be able to read through it?
+Of course, we don't expect perfection given your limited amount of time, but we are actively looking for signs of mature, thoughtful software engineering.

-You will be assessed on the following four categories:
+More specifically, you will be assessed on the following four categories:

 1. **Quality of completion** Were all the features implemented, and were they implemented well/without bugs?

 2. **Design** We place a strong emphasis on creating beautiful, clean user interfaces.
 How well was the UI designed?
 How read-able and easily understandable is the dashboard to a new user?
+Do I have to spend a lot of time clicking to figure things out or does everything just make sense upon first glance?

 3. **Code Design** How readable and organized is the code?